Vanuatu: Arrival of Europeans (1606–1906)

 Portuguese explorer Pedro Fernandes de Queirós was the first European to arrive in Vanuatu, in 1606.
 He named Espiritu Santo, the largest island in Vanuatu.

 The Vanuatu islands first had contact with Europeans in April 1606, when the Portuguese explorer Pedro Fernandes de Queirós, sailing for the Spanish Crown, departed El Callao, sailed by the Banks Islands, landing briefly on Gaua (which he called Santa María).
 Continuing further south, Queirós arrived at the largest island, naming it La Austrialia del Espíritu Santo or "The Southern Land of the Holy Spirit", believing he had arrived in Terra Australis (Australia).
-The Spanish established a settlement named Nueva Jerusalem at Big Bay on the north side of the island, but it was a short-lived endeavor.
+The Spanish established a settlement named Nueva Jerusalén at Big Bay on the north side of the island, but it was a short-lived endeavor.

 Regardless of Queirós's intention, relations with the Ni-Vanuatu turned violent within days.
 The Spanish subsequent attempts to make contact were met with the islanders fleeing or leading the explorers into an ambush.
 Many of the crew, including Queirós, were also suffering from ill health, with Queirós's mental state also deteriorating.
 The encampment was abandoned after a month, with Queirós continuing his search for the southern continent.

 Europeans did not return until 1768, when the French explorer Louis Antoine de Bougainville sailed by the islands on 22 May, naming them the Great Cyclades.
 Of the various French toponyms Bougainville devised, only Pentecost Island has stuck.

 The French landed on Ambae, trading with the native people in a peaceful manner, though Bougainville stated that they were later attacked, necessitating him to fire warning shots with his muskets, before his crew left and continued their voyage.
 In July–September 1774 the islands were explored extensively by British explorer Captain James Cook, who named them the New Hebrides, after the Hebrides off the west coast of Scotland, a name that lasted until independence in 1980.
 Cook managed to maintain generally cordial relations with the Ni-Vanuatu by giving them presents and refraining from violence.